peaky76/market_maker/README.md

 ## Development

 Original version created in VB.NET by [@peaky76](https://github.com/peaky76) as a personal project while working at [Racing Research](www.racingresearch.co.uk) in 2012.
-Translated to Python in Oct 2020.
+Translated to Python in Oct/Nov 2020.